yogeshbdeshpande/draft-ietf-scitt-software-use-cases/draft-ietf-scitt-software-use-cases.md

 - vulnerability disclosure reports (fixed or not fixed)
 - security impact or applicability justification statements

-Relevant documents originate from various sources and include a wide range of representations and formats.
+Relevant documents (such as compliance, requirements or procedure results) originate from various sources and include a wide range of representations and formats.

 A producer of released software wants to: